carstenraddatz/unbound-block-hosts/README.md

 # NAME

-unbound-block-hosts - a script to convert Dan Pollock's ad blocking hosts file into Unbound local-data
+unbound-block-hosts - a lightly enhanced script by gbxyz to convert Dan Pollock's ad blocking hosts file into Unbound local-zone and local-data

 # SYNOPSIS